maestrogamboa/Interpreter-POC/README.md

 The project uses Docker for development purposes.
 Here's how to get setup.
 1. Clone the respository
 3. Open Docker desktop app or make sure is running in the background
-4. in the terminal navitage to the InterpreterAPI folder of your project
+4. In the terminal navitage to the InterpreterAPI folder of your project
    ```bash
    cd InterpreterAPI/
    ```